brekc/Coseismic-Landslide-Probability-for-an-M9-CSZ-Earthquake-in-the-Lower-Bogachiel-River-Valley-WA/README.md

-# Coseismic Landslide Probability for an M9 CSZ Earthquake in the Lower Bogachiel River Valley, WA
+# Coseismic Landslide Probability for an M9 Cascadia Subduction Zone Earthquake in the Lower Bogachiel River Valley, WA
 **By: Brek Chiles, 2022**

 ## Introduction